 The small up-and-down lever you see protruding from the overflow plate on your bathtub is connected to a vertical connecting rod inside the overflow pipe behind the front tub wall.
-Near the bottom of the connecting rod is a plunger of some kind--usually a weight that works by sealing the drain opening at the bottom of the overflow tube.
+Near the bottom of the connecting rod is a plunger of some kind—usually a weight that works by sealing the drain opening at the bottom of the overflow tube.
 This type of drain stopper is sometimes known as a lift bucket.
-Sometimes, however, the trip lever operates a pop-up drain the fits into the bathtub drain opening.
-In this case, the plunger device may be a type of spring that connects to a pivot arm that moves the pop-up stopper up and down in the drain opening.
+Sometimes, however, the trip lever operates a horizontal rocker arm that works a pop-up drain plug that fits into the bathtub drain opening.
+In this case, the plunger device may be a type of spring that connects to the horizontal rocker arm.

-Lift-Bucket Trip-Lever Drain Stoppers
+Problems With Lift-Bucket Drain Stoppers

 - The plunger has become stuck in the overflow tube and will not move up and down freely.

-- The connecting rod linking the trip lever to the plunger isn't adjusted properly, creating a situation in which the lift bucket plunger doesn't drop down enough to completely seal the drain pipe opening.
+- The rod linking the trip lever to the plunger isn't adjusted properly, creating a situation in which the lift bucket plunger doesn't drop down enough to completely seal the drain pipe opening.

-Pop-Up Drain Stoppers
+Problems With Pop-Up Drain Stoppers

 Problems with this type are usually signaled when the pop-up stopper fails to push up enough to open the bathtub drain—it wants to stay in the closed position constantly.
 The cause here is usually because the connecting rod attached to the trip lever has become shortened from use.

 - Remove the cover plate on the tub's overflow opening

 - Extract the connecting rod and spring up through the overflow opening.
 (On some styles, the rocker arm on the drain stopper fits between the coils on the spring; with these, you will need to extract the drain stopper and rocker arm from the drain opening in order to free the spring.)

 - Clean away any debris on the spring.